ccfd/courses/hpc_lab01.md

 Below, we propose 2 ways of installing Google benchmark

 - Manual installation.
 This requires root privileges (`sudo`) and installs the library globally on the system.
-- Installation using the `spack` package manager.
+- Installation using the Spack package manager.
 This does not require root privileges and is generally simpler.

 ### Manual installation